 In addition to the DITL and ORDINAL datasets, there are also ICANN name collision reports with pertinent information on actual name collisions, their characteristics, and their outcomes.
 Sanitized summaries of all name collision reports received to date were provided for the purposes of this report, and it is assumed up-to-date summaries could be provided for the authors of Studies 2 and 3 as needed and appropriate.
-[123]
+[124]

+The ICANN OCTO’s Study of the Prevalence of DNS Queries for CORP, HOME, and MAIL [118] analyzed a representative sampling of traffic for two root servers.
+The data was collected between late 2015 and early 2017 in order to analyze queries for nonexistent domain names.
+The continued availability of these particular data sources is unknown, but it is reasonable to assume the same data sources or similar data sources could be used.

 Finally, there was a dataset particular to the corp.com domain, as mentioned in 2014 in [72] and discussed in Section 3.5.1 of this report.
 The corp.com domain was receiving many queries that were believed to be leaking from internal .corp domains.
 The current availability of data for the corp.com domain and any constraints on its access are unknown and would need to be assessed early during the performance of Study 2.
-See [128] for more information on the status of corp.com as of this writing.
+See [129] for more information on the status of corp.com as of this writing.
 A recent update indicated that new corp.com data is no longer being provided to ORDINAL.
-[129]
+[130]

 Additional Datasets Needed for Studies 2 and 3

 The plans for Studies 2 and 3 are outlined in Section 3.3 of the SSAC Proposal for the Name Collision Analysis Project from February 2019.
-[1] Study 2, “Name Collision Root Cause and Impact Analysis, and Data Repository” would involve gathering datasets in a data repository, conducting an analysis of that data to understand the root cause of most name collisions, and testing mitigation strategies.
-Study 3, “Analysis of Mitigation Options,” would be a deeper examination of mitigation strategies, with specific guidance to be produced on the potential delegation of the corp, home, and mail TLDs, as well as other TLDs likely to cause name collisions.
+[1] Study 2, “Name Collision Root Cause and Impact Analysis, and Data Repository” would involve gathering datasets in a data repository and conducting an analysis of that data to understand the root cause of most name collisions.
+Study 3, “Analysis of Mitigation Options,” would be analysis and testing of mitigation strategies, with specific guidance to be produced on the potential delegation of the corp, home, and mail TLDs, as well as other TLDs likely to cause name collisions.